dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 The colour is specified with an RGB value and alpha channel.

-You can use a colour resource any place that accepts a hexadecimal colour value.
+You can use a colour resource in any place that accepts a hexadecimal colour value.

 Value always begins with # character and then the Alpha-Red-Green-Blue info e.g. ``#RGB``